Fremantle Stuff > Buildings > Literary Institute

 The Fremantle Literary Institute, formerly the Fremantle Working Mens' Association Building, on the North West corner of Cliff and Dalgety Streets, opposite the Pier Hotel.
-Fremantle History Centre photo #812 and text.
+Fremantle Library photo #812 and text.

 Dalgety St is now Croke Lane, because of the confusion with the Dalgety St in East Fremantle.
 No date is given for this photo, but it must be from before 1899.
 The offices of the Fremantle Herald are now on this corner, at 45 Cliff St.

 The Fremantle Literary Institute was established in 1851 under the designation of the Fremantle Mechanic's Institute.
 It amalgamated with the Working Men's Association in July, 1868, at which time it was housed in a small building at the corner of Cliff-street and Dalgety-street.
 The librarian at that time was H. W. Young, who had been a solicitor in England.
 Hitchcock: 38.

 Davidson, Ron & Dianne Davidson 2010, Fighting for Fremantle: The Fremantle Society Story, Fremantle Society: 45-49.